sverweij/dependency-cruiser/doc/cli.md

 Generates a stand-alone html report with:

 - a summary with files & dependencies cruised and the number of errors and warnings found
-- all rules, ordered by the number of violations (unviolated ones are hidden by default)
+- all rules, ordered by the number of violations (un-violated ones are hidden by default)
 - a list of all dependency and module violations, ordered by severity, rule name, from module, to module.

 ```shell